PlantID Publications

 thousands of generations of insect-tree interactions, gall wasps and trees

-coevolution includes dozens of other species that have adjusted to use these
+includes dozens of other species that have adjusted to use these hollow

 plants grow from the tips of their shoots and roots.
 Some plants are able to produce secondary